asciimike/mikemcdonald.co/content/fixed/pm-course.md

  * create a pipeline of good PM hires
  * refresh my own PM skills in perparation for what's next

+The primary audience is computer science/software engineering students with no experience in product management, and assuming no economics or business background.
+For experienced PMs, it may seem pretty basic, because it is!

 While it's hard to fit everything into 30 hours of lecture, here's my first attempt:

  * [The what, why, and who of PM; what makes a good product](https://docs.google.com/presentation/d/1fCQRTQA4qupEA2uRf5cLK-vPIzyMPBvJODvgFPSpePI/edit?usp=sharing)
  * [TAM, MVP, and product/market fit](https://docs.google.com/presentation/d/1HP7_beiJ66ABJTr4BMsM0fawHiX9XNtecPML_V0aT4Y/edit?usp=sharing)
  * [Business models and competitive analysis](https://docs.google.com/presentation/d/19XXKTibLyNNZdK1TsC3offY67-pTPwMDBp6FLaKCue8/edit?usp=sharing)
- * Roadmaps, strategy, and stakeholders
+ * Roadmaps, strategy, and stakeholder management
  * Design and user research
  * Metrics and growth
  * Making and spending money